internallabworks/Vivedino-Troodon-2.0/README.md

 \
 ***This is still under development, so assume nothing works as it should :)***
 \
-Config for LDO Nitehawk-SB, Galileo 2 extruder, Cartographer probe, sensorless homing & TMC Autotune.
+Config for LDO Nitehawk-SB, Galileo2 extruder, Cartographer probe, sensorless homing & TMC Autotune.
 \
 \
 To install TMC Autotune, do the following: